Rumpunzel/rpg-thingy/characters/talents/means.md

 # Means Specializations

+### Haggler

+Decrease the difficulty of buying assets by **1** to a minimum of **1.**

 ### Renown

-Double your successes when working in a settlement while resting.
+While resting, double your successes when working or researching with Vigor in a settlement.

 ---

+### I know a Guy

+When successfully researching with Intuition, in addition of gaining information, you gain an asset with rating equal to your effort representing someone who owes you a favour connected to your topic of research.

 ### Peddler